POSTED BY June 18, 2012 COMMENTS (112)ON

 A lot of people are trying to change our country.
-The way elections happen, the way schools run, the way govt. uses CBI for it’s own use, the way judicial system works etc. – the whole system needs to be changed!
+The way elections happen, the way schools run, the way govt. uses CBI for its own use, the way the judicial system works, etc. – the whole system needs to be changed!

 There are two people Robert and Ajay.
 Robert lives in Mumbai earns Rs.12 lac per year in hand, whereas Ajay works in Indore and earns Rs.6 lacs a year.
 Robert and Ajay both put Rs.1 lac in 80C investments and then have to pay the taxes.
 Ajay pays tax on 11 lacs, which comes around 1.8 lacs, where as Ajay gives a tax of Rs.30,000.
 So Roberts pays higher taxes than Ajay.

 All them need food, clothes, basic necessities which one can’t escape!
-Should govt not consider these points before applying tax.
-Should there be minimum limit of deduction for all these points?
-Read these 7 Income tax saving tips you might now know
+Should govt not consider these points before applying the tax.
+Should there be a minimum limit of deduction for all these points?
+Read these 7 Income tax-saving tips you might now know

 Some Deductions allowed but are they realistic?